 The application must be made within the time frames stated under the heading Application and contains all documents as provided under the heading Application.

-Applications for film projects open June 1, 2017, and close on July 31 2017.
+Applications for film projects open April 1, 2018, and closes for application on May 30, 2018.
 The application is open to documentaries and must contain the following documents,

 – Contact information